Casey Gillaspie: Eastern Reyes del Tigre

 In July 2020, Gillaspie signed on to play for the Eastern Reyes del Tigre of the Constellation Energy League (a makeshift four-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
 He was subsequently named to the league's all-star team.

 Kansas City Monarchs

 On May 6, 2021, Gillaspie signed with the Kansas City Monarchs of the American Association of Professional Baseball.
 He appeared in 98 games for the team in 2021, slashing .257/.357/.514 with 21 home runs and 70 RBI.
 In 2022, Gillaspie appeared in 94 contests for the Monarchs, batting .275/.387/.503 with 17 home runs and 66 RBI.

 Sioux City Explorers

 On January 20, 2023, Gillaspie was claimed off waivers by the Sioux City Explorers of the American Association of Professional Baseball.
+He was released by the team on April 18.

 Personal life

-Gillaspie's brother, Conor, also played college baseball at Wichita State and is currently a free agent.
+Gillaspie's brother, Conor, also played college baseball at Wichita State and retired from the MLB in August 2017.